ThreeSR/Paper-Reading/README.md

 BadLlama: cheaply removing safety fine-tuning from Llama 2-Chat 13B

-Unlearn What You Want to Forget: Efficient Unlearning for LLMs Introduce a new efficient unlearning approach for LLM, code has not been released yet
+Unlearn What You Want to Forget: Efficient Unlearning for LLMs, Introduce a new efficient unlearning approach for LLM, code has not been released yet

 Who’s Harry Potter?
 Approximate Unlearning in LLMs